thin-edge/thin-edge.io/docs/src/operate/c8y/c8y_service_monitoring.md

 ```

 :::note
-When the `service type` was not sent with the `health status` message, then the configured default value will be used by
+When the `type` property was not included in the service registration message, then the configured default value
-the mapper while translating the `health status` message to `service status` message.
+will be used by the mapper while auto-registering the service.
 :::

 To clear the configured default service type one can use the command below.